Island Grown and Operated for Over 40 Years.

 Tom opened his other Reilley’s restaurant on the north end in 1986 with his Crazy Crab partners but now shares ownership with his children as well as his brother David and wife, Laura.
 David Reilley met his wife, Laura, when she was a waitress at one of the restaurants, and the couple manages Reilley’s North End Pub together.
 “We are family owned and operated and our long time customers are just an extension of our family.
 Our primary focus has always been on the Islanders,” said Tom.
 “We are also fortunate enough that the tourists find us and like us.”

-In 1989, Tom and Peter opened Aunt Chilada’s Easy Street Café, which offers Mexican, Tex-Mex and American and later sold the restaurant to brother David and son Brendan.
-Brendan, the only Reilley with any formal culinary training, met his wife Jill when they both attended the Culinary Institute of Arts in New York.
-Brendan, who was the chef at the Reilley’s in Hawaii, is big enchilada now Aunt Chilada’s.
+In 1988, Tom and Peter opened Aunt Chilada’s Easy Street Café, which offers Mexican, Tex-Mex and American and later sold the restaurant to brother David and son Brendan.
+Brendan, the only Reilley with any formal culinary training, met his wife Jill in high school and they both attended the Culinary Institute of Arts in New York.
+Brendan, who was the chef at the Reilley’s in Hawaii, is big enchilada now at Aunt Chilada’s.

 Tom and Diane's son, Thomas, is managing partner at the Boardroom which is the one operation that’s focus is centered towards more of the night owls.
 Live music 7 nights a week on their outdoor stage led to their status as “Island's Best Late Night Bar” in 2014.